LetsDoVideo/iso-for-obs/README.md

    - For standard OBS installs: `C:\Program Files\obs-studio\`
    - For portable OBS installs: your portable OBS root folder
 4. Restart OBS Studio
-5. The plugin is ready — no Zoom Marketplace activation required for the Free tier
+5. The plugin is ready.
+No Zoom Marketplace activation required for the Free tier

 ---